Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Experiments

 \mysubpar{Pix2Struct attack setup.} For the targeted attack scenario, we use the loss defined in~\cref{eq:loss}.
 The full-document attack is carried out using $K=20$ attack steps, with a step size $\alpha=2$ and the perturbation budget of $\epsilon=8$.
 For the patch attack, we restrict the perturbation to a square with size equal to the $15\%$ of the minimum dimension of the document, placed in the bottom-right corner, and we employ $K=25$, $\alpha=24$ and $\epsilon=96$.
 For the untargeted attack (DoA), we optimize ~\cref{eq:multi-answer} with the same hyperparameters, but setting $K=1$, showing it is already enough to disrupt the models' correct functionality on all QA pairs.

 \mysubpar{Donut attack setup.} We use the loss defined in~\cref{eq:adaptive_loss}.
 In the full-document setting we use $K=100$, $\alpha=2$, and $\epsilon=32$.
 For the patch attack, we use the same patch constraint as above, with hyperparameters set to $K=100$, $\alpha=24$ and $\epsilon=96$.
-For the untargeted scenario (DoA), we optimize again \cref{eq:multi-answer} with $K=1$.
+For the untargeted scenario (DoA), we optimize \cref{eq:multi-answer} with $K=1$.

 In all cases, we optimize adversarial examples such that, for each optimization step involving $B \leq M$ questions, the model is increasingly pushed to produce the first $B$ responses from the fixed set: $y^{t} \in$ \{``No Answer'', ``Unclear'', ``Retry'', ``Try later'', ``I won't tell you''\}.
-We highlight here that the attacker can select any string as a target, including custom amounts (to cause directly financial fraud) or even hidden commands (to execute indirect prompt injections in downstream models~\cite{greshake2023not}).
-We provide a visualization in~\autoref{fig:compare_perturbed_doc} to show how, with the given setup, the attack remains difficult to detect.
+The target answers above are proof-of-concept; the method readily extends to any string, including custom amounts (for financial fraud) or even hidden commands (to execute indirect prompt injections in downstream models).
+We provide a visualization of the adversarial document in~\autoref{fig:compare_perturbed_doc}.